++++ 11.01.2021 - News CORONA-Pandemic ++++

 - The Danish Foreign Ministry has declared Germany a risk area

-- Tourist entry to Denmark is no longer possible from October 31, 2020.
-So far, people from Schleswig-Holstein are exempt from this.
+- Tourist entries to Denmark are no longer possible from October 31, 2020.
+So far, people from Schleswig-Holstein have been exempted from this, provided they can present a negative corona test that is not older than 24 hours.

 And now the good news: